 - All the benefits of a folding cover while taking up less space and being easier to roll up

 - Has a vinyl overlay of aluminum slats

 - Not much choice in the market, comparatively

-Man, who would have thought there would be so much choice here?
+Who would have thought there would be so many choices when choosing a tonneau cover?
 If you need to keep your stuff not only away from prying eyes, but prying hands as well, now you know what to look out for.
-Hopefully these pros and cons helped narrow down your selection a little bit, but to be honest, there is still a dizzying amount of choice out there these days.
+Hopefully, these pros and cons helped narrow down your selection a little bit, but to be honest, there is still a dizzying amount of choice out there these days.
 A blessing and a curse, right?